 Like the Cinque Terre, Venice is another extremely photogenic city in Italy.
 Just a few days is really all that you need, just give yourself enough time for wandering among the canals by foot, by gondola, and by vaporetto.

-Read more: Venice in Pictures
+Read more: 9 Must-Have Experiences in Venice

 Our favorite spot in Italy was the Dolomites.
 This is where Italy meets Austria, the hot, summer air was replaced by cooler, alpine breezes, and rocky mountains towered over us.
 The Dolomites are pure hiking bliss and it is very hard to beat these views.